dlunizg/dlunizg.github.io/labs/lab4EN.md

 **Subtasks:**
 1. Visualize the weights of $$\mathbf W_1$$ and $$\mathbf W_2$$ obtained by training.
 2. Visualize the results of the reconstruction of the first 20 MNIST samples.
+3. Randomly initialize the topmost hidden layer, run a few Gibbs samplings, and visualize generated visible layer patterns - compare with the previous task.
-3. Set the number of hidden layer elements of the upper RBM to the number of lower RBM visible layer elements, and set the initial weights $$\mathbf W_2$$ to $$\mathbf W_1^T$$.
+4. Set the number of hidden layer elements of the upper RBM to the number of lower RBM visible layer elements, and set the initial weights $$\mathbf W_2$$ to $$\mathbf W_1^T$$.
 What are the effects of change?
 Visualize elements of the topmost layer as 28x28 matrix.
-4. Randomly initialize the topmost hidden layer, run a few Gibbs samplings, and visualize generated visible layer patterns - compare with the previous task.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/DBN1.svg" width="100%">
 </div>

 Use the following template together with the template from the 1st task:

+**REMARK**: In addition to filling out the missing code, the template should be tailored as needed, and can be customized freely.
+So please **be especially careful with the claims that some of the code is not working for you!**

 ```python
 Nh2 = Nh # The number of elements of the second hidden layer